Thesnowmanndev/CSharp-Education/CSharp-Mastercourse/Applications/Console Applications/App 12 - For Loops/Readme.md

 ![flow](https://media.geeksforgeeks.org/wp-content/cdn-uploads/loops.png)

-1. **Initialization of loop variable:** Th expression / variable controlling the loop is initialized here.
+1. **Initialization of loop variable:** The expression / variable controlling the loop is initialized here.
 It is the starting point of for loop.
 An already declared variable can be used or a variable can be declared, local to loop only.
 2. **Testing Condition:** The testing condition to execute statements of loop.
 It is used for testing the exit condition for a loop.
 It must return a boolean value true or false.
 When the condition became false the control will be out from the loop and for loop ends.
 3. **Increment / Decrement:** The loop variable is incremented/decremented according to the requirement and the control then shifts to the testing condition again.
 Note: Initialization part is evaluated only once when the for loop starts.